SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 THE CULT OF MORMO

 "Your terrifying armor makes me dizzy.
-I begyou, take away that Mormo!"
+I beg you, take away that Mormo!"

 -Aristophanes, The Acharnians (425 B.C.)